Right to Information

 1.4.4 Time-limit for achieving the targets

-1.4.5 Process of redress of grievances
+1.4.5 Process of redressal of grievances

 Internal compliance Committee constituted for redressal mechanism.
 Process by which any written complaints raised by the individual, submitted to the Chairman / Member secretary.
-Thereafter, the Chairman convenes a meeting with members and discussed the matter in details and take appropriate action as per the procedure.
+Thereafter, the Chairman convenes a meeting with members and discuss the matter in details and take appropriate action as per the procedure.

 1.5 Rules, regulations, instructions, manuals and records, held by the Department or under its control or used by its employees for discharge its functions